Tutoriels Backend

 No choice, without Node.js it won't work.

-The choice is totally arbitrary but for a Microsoft tool it's a little marvel
+The choice is totally arbitrary but for a Microsoft tool it is a little marvel.

-You will be able to use the source code of this tutorial
+Thanks to it you will be able to use the source code of this tutorial.

 We will use Angular CLI for setting up the project architecture,